PuttickMacroevolution/PETER/supplementary.materials/disparity.analysis/README.txt

 README
-R code to run all simulations and analyse presented in XXX et al.
+R code to run all simulations and analyse presented in Puttick et al. 2020.
+"The complex effects of mass extinctions on morphological disparity", Evolution.

 FILE